pablocdch/InstaContestWinner/README.md

   - Download the program
   - Download firefox
   - Download the latest geckodriver for firefox https://github.com/mozilla/geckodriver/releases
-  - Create a spreadsheet, and write the comments you want the bot to draw from in A1 through A14
+  - Create a spreadsheet, and write the comments you want the bot to draw from in the cells A1 through A14 in Sheet1
-  - Fill the required info in the script (username, password, spreadsheet filename, contest URL)
+  - Enter required info (username, password, contest URL, amount of comments, spreadsheet name)
   - Run it

-Feel free to add any functionality
+Feel free to add any extra functionality